The Things We Learn When We're Dead

-On the way home from a dinner party she didn't want to attend, Lorna Love steps into the path of an oncoming car.
+On the way home from a dinner party, Lorna Love steps into the path of an oncoming car.
 When she wakes up she is in what appears to be a hospital – but a hospital in which her nurse looks like a young Sean Connery, she is served wine for supper, and everyone avoids her questions.

-At first Lorna can remember nothing.
-As her memories return – some good, some bad – she realises that she has decisions to make and that she needs to find a way home…
+In HVN, Lorna can at first remember nothing.
+But as her memories return – some good, some bad – she realises that she has decisions to make and that, maybe, she can find a way back home.

 Charlie Laidlaw was born in Paisley and is a graduate of the University of Edinburgh.
 He has been a national newspaper journalist and worked in defence intelligence.
 He now runs his own marketing consultancy in East Lothian.
 He is married with two grown-up children.